inuldev/inultrim/backend/VERCEL_DEPLOYMENT.md

    };
    ```

+3. If your API is showing the source code instead of executing it, make sure:

+   - You're using the proper serverless function handler format (as shown above)
+   - Your vercel.json is using rewrites instead of routes
+   - You've deployed the backend directory, not the entire repository

-3. Check Vercel deployment logs for any errors:
+4. Check Vercel deployment logs for any errors:
    ```bash
    vercel logs inultrim-api.vercel.app
    ```